 Councillors allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment.

 Salary rates shall be agreed by the council, or a duly delegated committee.
-No changes shall be made to any employee’s gross pay, emoluments, or terms and conditions of employment without the prior consent of the council {or relevant committee}.
+No changes shall be made to any employee’s gross pay, emoluments, or terms and conditions of employment without the prior consent of the council or relevant committee.

 Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts.